openwrt/telephony/README.md

 ## Description

-This is an OpenWrt package feed containing community maintained telephony packages.
+This is an OpenWrt package feed containing user maintained telephony packages.

 ## Usage